• Skip to primary navigation

 • Use a whisk to evenly distribute the sauce ingredients.

-• If you're adding sugar to the base sauce, mix well until it's fully dissolved.
+• If you're adding sugar to the base sauce, mix well until fully dissolved.

 • If you're adding ginger or green onions, make sure they're fresh and finely chopped or finely sliced.